 The Latino Coalition reserves the right to reject any or all proposals that are not responsive to the specifications of this RFP.
 Competitive negotiation requires that at least two responsive proposals for the same scope of work and service area must be received in response to the RFP.
 A competition is considered failed if only one responsive proposal is received.
-If a competition has been declared failed, the Latino Coalition then has the option to recompete the procurement or enter into a "sole-source" procurement.
+If a competition has been declared failed, the Latino Coalition then has the option to recompete the procurement or enter into a sole-source procurement.

-P. Grantee Policies
+P. Sub-Grantee Policies

-Organizations that are selected for funding will then engage in award negotiations with the Latino Coalition staff.
-In order for MOUs to be executed, certain requirements must be met which include but not limited to:
+Organizations that are selected for funding will then engage in sub-award negotiations with the Latino Coalition staff.
+In order for contracts to be executed, certain requirements must be met which include but not limited to:

-- (1) All grantees must be able to commence operation upon execution of the MOU but no later than September 1, 2015 unless otherwise noted. - Grantees shall be required to maintain at all times during the term of this MOU insurance in the following kinds and amounts; commercial general liability insurance coverage (\$1,000,000 each occurrence, \$1,000,000 general aggregate, \$50,000 any fire); automobile liability insurance (\$1,000,000 each accident, combined single limit); workers' compensation coverage as required by state statute for paid positions; fidelity bond coverage (\$100,000) and professional liability insurance, if applicable, (\$1,000,000) before first WAGEES grant reimbursement. - (3) The Latino Coalition for Community Leadership and the State of Colorado shall be named as additional insured on the Commercial General Liability and Automobile Liability insurance policies.
-The insurance policies must include a clause stating that each carrier will waive all rights of recovery, under subrogation or otherwise, against the State of Colorado, its agencies, institutions, organizations, officers, agents, employees and volunteers. - (4) Grantees shall use its best efforts to meet the planned participant objectives, program goals, and if applicable, document the attainment of competencies and/or certifications.
-The Latino Coalition reserves the right to review performance relative to compliance or performance measures, and if the grantee is deemed to be non-compliant then the Latino Coalition may rescind or withhold funding from the organization. - (5) Grantees must agree to use the LCCL database and send appropriate program staff to grantee meetings, trainings and capacity building events. - (6) Grantees will be reimbursed for actual and necessary costs incurred while operating the program, providing the organization can certify that costs charged are reasonable and necessary.

-(7) Grantees must obtain written permission from the Latino Coalition before any purchase of equipment costing over \$5,000 is made with grant funds.
-Since any equipment costing \$5,000 or more purchased with the Latino Coalition grant funds requires prior written approval, these should be minimized.
+- (1) All sub-grantees must be able to commence operation upon execution of the MOU but no later than January 1, 2015 unless otherwise noted. - Sub-grantees shall be required to maintain at all times during the term of this MOU insurance in the following kinds and amounts; commercial general liability insurance coverage (\$1,000,000 each occurrence, \$1,000,000 general aggregate, \$50,000 any fire); automobile liability insurance (\$1,000,000 each accident, combined single limit); workers' compensation coverage as required by state statute for paid positions; fidelity bond coverage (\$100,000) and professional liability insurance, if applicable, (\$1,000,000) before first WAGEES sub-grant reimbursement. - (3) The Latino Coalition for Community Leadership and the State of Colorado shall be named as additional insured on the Commercial General Liability and Automobile Liability insurance policies.
+The insurance policies must include a clause stating that each carrier will waive all rights of recovery, under subrogation or otherwise, against the State of Colorado, its agencies, institutions, organizations, officers, agents, employees and volunteers. - (4) Sub-grantees shall use its best efforts to meet the planned participant objectives, program goals, and if applicable, document the attainment of competencies and/or certifications.
+The Latino Coalition reserves the right to review performance relative to compliance or performance measures, and if the sub-grantee is deemed to be non-compliant then the Latino Coalition may rescind or withhold funding from the organization. - (5) Sub-grantees must agree to use the LCCL database and send appropriate program staff to sub-grantee meetings, trainings and capacity building events. - (6) Sub-grantees will be reimbursed for actual and necessary costs incurred while operating the program, providing the organization can certify that costs charged are reasonable and necessary. - (7) Sub-grantees must obtain written permission from the Latino Coalition before any purchase of equipment costing over \$5,000 is made with grant funds.
+Since any equipment costing \$5,000 or more purchased with the Latino Coalition grant funds requires prior written approval, these should be minimized. - (8) Sub-grantee's personnel policies shall be available in written form upon request.
+The organization shall maintain written detailed job descriptions for each staff position funded under this sub-grant to assist in substantiating claims for payment of staff salaries. - (9) Sub-grantees will allow its programs and fiscal records funded by the WAGEES project to be monitored or audited by the Latino Coalition staff or the Colorado Department of Corrections.